kmarques13/kmarques13/README.md

 ## About me

-✨ I am 20 years old, I am a programming student, passionate about technology, I have a degree in Systems Analysis and Development from UNINOVE College and I am currently in the first semester of Information Systems at UNIP College. ✨
+✨ I am 21 years old, I am a programming student, passionate about technology, I have a degree in Systems Analysis and Development from UNINOVE College and I am currently in the first semester of Information Systems at UNINOVE College. ✨

 ## Technological Skills